wesslen/minimal-mistakes/_posts/2016-08-22-topic-networks.md

 colnames(author.topic) <- c("author_name",name$topic_name)
 ```

+Unlike standard LDA in which the abstracts were the documents, I ran an "author-centered" LDA in which all author's abstracts were combined and treated as one document per author.
+I ran this because our ultimate goal is to use topic modeling as an information retrieval process to determine researcher expertise by topic.

 Create static networks
 ----------------------

 In the next step, I create a network using the correlation between each topic's word probabilities.

 First, I decide to keep only relationships (edges) that have significant correlation (20%+ correlation).
 I use 20% because its the .05 level of statistical significance for a sample of 100 observations [Wikipedia](https://commons.wikimedia.org/wiki/File:Correlation_significance.svg#/media/File:Correlation_significance.svg).

 ``` r
 cor_threshold <- .2